temporalio/documentation/docs/java-testing-and-debugging.md

 Note that when debugging your Workflow code, the Temporal Java SDK includes deadlock detection which fails a workflow task in case the code blocks over a second without relinquishing execution control.
-Because of this you can often encounter the `PotentialDeadlockException` exception while stepping through workflow code during debugging.
+Because of this you can often encounter the `PotentialDeadlockException` exception while stepping through Workflow code during debugging.

 To alleviate this issue, you can set the `TEMPORAL_DEBUG` environment variable to true before debugging your workflow code.